jwhittaker/chzbot/notes/rpi_setup.md

 ### Keyboard Layout Change

-US 104 or 105 key.
+US 105 key.
 Some of the symbols you input will be wrong (pipe `|` for instance) until you change the keyboard. `ssh` can send the keyboard layout for its connected terminal so you may not notice.

-Paste this script and press enter

 ```
 KYBD="/etc/default/keyboard"